NowakArtur97/Anime-Downloader/README.md

 - if they are, the producer's thread finds download links from supported download servers
 - then sorts them from best to worst quality and passes the data to the consumer's thread
 - the consumer changes the status to `IN_PROGRESS` and starts the download
-- in case of failure, changes the download server, if there is one
+- in case of failure, it tries again, and if there are too many failures, it changes the download server, if there is one
 - after successful download, change status to `DOWNLOADED`
 - the second Scheduler cyclically changes the anime status from `DOWNLOADED` to `TO_DOWNLOAD`, so that when a new episode appears, it will be downloaded